Gallbladder Stones

 • Reducing the consumption of fatty, oily and spicy foods

-• Exercise can reduce cholesterol levels and prevent the formation of gallbladder stones.
+• Exercising regularly; exercise can reduce cholesterol levels and prevent the formation of gallbladder stones.

 Summary

 All in all, while gallbladder stones are not immediately life-threatening, it has the potential to progress into a more serious condition.
-Do seek immediate medical attention from a health professional if you are experiencing pain in your abdomen.
-It is also highly recommended to go for regular health checkups and exercise regularly to prevent the formation of gallbladder stones.
+Do seek immediate medical attention from a doctor if you are experiencing pain in your abdomen.
+We also highly recommend that you consult a Gastroenterologist to undergo regular health checkups.
+In addition, regularly exercising will go a long way in preventing the formation of gallbladder.

 References